oscar-bender-stone/honors-thesis/source/3_information_systems.typ

     (1) explicit = trace(s) <= faster trace 1 <= faster trace 2 <= ... <=
     implicit = statement of problem (x in S)

+    - TODO: create diagram that highlights this!
+Make the outer circle the problem, Halting instance, and then the center is the set of explicit traces.
+When we union these, then the an explicit trace in one machine is the implicit one for another - maybe show this in a simple lemma?

     - ... ensured by Blum's speedup theorem - we will make this result self-contained + define Blum complexity measures!